gridai/grid-docs/docs/getting-started/typical-workflow-cli-user.md

 - ssh from your local
 - ssh + VSCode

-Let's login to the Session via SSH using previously added key.
+Let's login to the Session via SSH using the previously added key.

 ```yaml
 grid session ssh resnet-debugging -- -i ~/.ssh/grid_ssh_creds